 There has been a massive increase in Earth observation data being offered by both public and private satellite operators.
 The European Commission’s Copernicus programme, for example, will deliver unprecedented access to free and reliable data through its Sentinel satellites.
 Sentinel 1 was launched in April 2014, with Sentinel 2 set to launch in the first half of 2015.

 Commercial and research organisations can now explore and download this data for their own use, using the Data Discovery Hub to understand what is available and from where.
 In many cases the raw data can be accessed directly through the Data Hub.

 Historically, the use of satellite data was the preserve of specialists and scientists who had specific tools to understand what the data is telling us.
-The Data Discovery Hub removes this limitation by including tools to allow a broader audience to use the data effectively.
+The Catapult aims to removes this limitation by including tools to allow a broader audience to use the data effectively.